 Why you might bring an assault claim in Texas civil courts

 We’ve already discussed that the severity of harm suffered would affect the extent a plaintiff can recover.
 Most assault lawsuits involve plaintiffs who suffer serious bodily harm, sexual assault, or some type of significant financial loss.
-That does not mean a claim for a less severe assault may not be appropriate.
-The expense of litigation in Tarrant County and Dallas County often requires significant recovery to make it cost beneficial.
+Experienced Texas personal injury lawyers can evaluate your case and determine the best approach to fight for the compensation you deserve for your injuries and financial losses.